Alcantara (surname)

 Alcántara (Spanish), Alcàntara (Catalan), Alcântara (Portuguese), and Alcantara (Sicilian) are surnames related to the Andalusian place name Alcántara, derived from Arabic for "the bridge".

-There are several related place names Alcantara, with the most noted being Alcántara, Spain, the birthplace of Saint Peter of Alcantara, the Franciscan Saint.
+There are several related place named Alcantara, with the most noted being Alcántara, Spain, the birthplace of Saint Peter of Alcantara, the Franciscan Saint.
+The surname has also been identified among some Sephardic Jewish families, particularly those who adopted place-based surnames during or after the expulsion from Spain in 1492.

 The surname has royal connections and the emperors of Brazil, such as Pedro II had the surname Alcântara e Silva.
-Consequently, the surname Alcântara is also found among freed slaves of the Brazilian household.
+Consequently, the surname Alcântara is also found among descendants of freed slaves of the Brazilian imperial household.